MolSSI/QCFractal/README.md

   ]
 }
 ```
+On initialization, the `molecules` collection is given a unique index on the `symbol` field.
+This is to enable rapid lookup from queries and obviates the need for manual references to the `_id` field.
+To understand the efficiency gains of an index, see https://docs.mongodb.com/manual/indexes/

+Because this is a unique index, each entry in the `molecules` database must have a unique `symbol`.
+To understand what this means, see https://docs.mongodb.com/v3.0/core/index-unique/

 ### databases
 Collection which is home to a number of database documents.
 The schema of a database document is described below in JSON